Back

 How to obtain text of statement:

-Other Requirements: All sites require background checks and some require drug testing after match.
-Master's degree required at Boys Town and Catholic Social Services and Nebraska Medicine Psychology Department.
+Other Requirements: All sites require background checks and some require substance use screenings after match.
+See NICPP webpage for specific information for each agency.
+Master's degree required by the beginning of the internship at Boys Town, QLI, Immaculate Heart of Mary Counseling Center, Morningstar Counseling and Consultation, Munroe Meyer Institute, and Nebraska Medicine Psychology Department.

 Program Description